kostasthanos/Virtual-Drawing/README.md

 The main idea of this project is to allow user to draw anything "virtually" on screen with the help of a web camera.

 ### [1] Two project windows
 The first window (_Frame_), which is also the main one, shows what the camera "sees" with the addition of shapes (rectangles) in order to define regions of interests from which basic functions are being performed.
-The second one (_Canvas_) with the black background shows only user's drawing.
+The second one (_Canvas_) with black background shows only user's drawing.

 ### [2] Color settings and color detection
 We must define the desired color which we want to be detected.
 For this project we define as desired color the following one :